andreaf/gguf-reader/README.md

-# GGUF Reader - Kiro experiment
+# GGUF Reader - Kiro Experiment

 A Python library for parsing GGUF (GPT-Generated Unified Format) files used for storing large language models generated via Kiro as experiment